 Nick Lee, PGS New Energy Subsurface Manager, says, "PGS’ experience is that leading CCS operators know the value of high-quality seismic data for the development and monitoring of their sites.
 In 2022 PGS secured the dominant position in the market with acquisition of new high-resolution 3D data over the key saline aquifer CO2 stores currently under development in the North Sea – Endurance, Northern Lights and Smeaheia.”

 PGS supports clients with the screening, identification, and early characterization of new sites on MultiClient library data and is completing proprietary processing for CCS projects too.
-This ensures that we are meeting our clients' needs to efficiently and cost-effectively evaluate future potential storage locations and meet the tight time-frames of license block application processes.
+This ensures that we meet our clients' needs to efficiently and cost-effectively evaluate future potential storage locations and meet the tight timeframes of license block application processes.